Åkra Municipality: Attractions

 The Old Åkra Church (Åkra gamle kyrkje) dates back to 1821.
 It was built of wood and has 320 seats.
 The church was restored in 1852 and 1899.
-Rogaland Fishery Museum (Rogaland Fiskerimuseum) is situated on the harbor in Åkrahamn.
+Rogaland Fishery Museum (Rogaland Fiskerimuseum) is situated on the harbor in Åkrehamn.
 It contains a restored herring works with a collection of artifacts and equipment associated with the local fishing and shipping industries.